viscommworkshop/viscommworkshop.github.io/index.md

 All submissions should contain full author names and affiliations.
 If applicable, a short video (up to 5 min. in length) may also be submitted.
 Submissions will be juried by the organizers.
 At least one author of each accepted submission must register for the conference (even if only for the workshop).
 Registration information is available on the [IEEE VIS](http://ieeevis.org/) website.

-[Submit papers online using PCS](https://new.precisionconference.com/vgtc).
+[SUBMIT ONLINE USING PCS](https://new.precisionconference.com/vgtc).
 Choose the VGTC society, the VIS 2020 conference, and the VisComm track.

 ### Accepted Submissions